Tama people

-Tama are a non-Arab, African ethnic group of people who live in eastern Chad and western Sudan.
+The Tama are a non-Arab, African ethnic group of people who live in eastern Chad and western Sudan.
 They speak Tama, a Nilo-Saharan language.
 The population is 200,000–300,000 people and they practice Islam.
 Many Tama are subsistence farmers who live in permanent settlements and some raise livestock.
-In the civil war in Chad (2005–2010) the Tama were involved in ethnic conflicts with the Zaghawa tribe.
+In the civil war in Chad the Tama were involved in ethnic conflicts with the Zaghawa tribe.